nolanmccleary/subterm_proto/SPEC.md

 # Current state of afairs:

-02/21/2025:
+## 02/21/2025:

 The first two lines I am speaking normally while taking a brief break in the middle to let the model catch up.
 There are small misses but the overall translation quality is decent.
 However, when I start freestyling, the model has a stroke:

 Transcript: ["The threshold filtering actually seems to work really well when it's used in conjunction with the VAD.", "Wow, it's even recognizing that that's pretty good.
 This is way better than I was expecting.", 'ew hook!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!
 WOAH!']

 So far two things have been ascertained:

-1) A much faster whisper model should be used
+1) A much faster Whisper model should be used

 2) Whisper turns into a Choomah when it is overwhelmed

+## 02/22/2025:

+1) Sinusoidal positional encoding is cool, should write about it at some point.

+2) Whispercpp needs to be modified to support variable size context windows like in the Python library otherwise there will be like 29.434 seconds of zero-buffering slowing it down each transcription cycle.
+I think this modification could be substantial enough to justify releasing it as its own fork.